-Goal: Promote water conservation, recycling and reuse for urban and agricultural uses.
+Goal: Promote water conservation, recycling and reuse for urban and agricultural uses Description:.
+Goal: Develop appropriate drought mitigation measures.

-Description:.

 Description:

 X Goal: Identify opportunities to conserve, enhance and restore the region's natural resources.

 Description: Restore salmon and steelhead to their historic spawning habitat above Camanche and Pardee Dams by transporting spawning fish to the river east of Pardee Dam and young fish to the river downstream of Camanche Dam.
 Renew the natural transfer of nutrients to forest and river ecosystems from the bodies of fish that spawn, die and are eaten by forest carnivores or that decay in the river.